Motherhood has brought on new passions such as cake decorating, party planning, and cooking for and with my children.

 Confirm Your Spot with Mission Control: 555-555-5555, email@example.com

-- UFO/Spaceship CD Craft.
-While people were arriving, kids stopped by the arts table to make a UFO or spaceship.
-We put out old cds, stickers, yarn, old applesauce cups, and scotch tape and the kids created outerspace ships that they could take home with them.
+- UFO/Spaceship CD Craft: While people were arriving, kids stopped by the art table to make a UFO or spaceship.
+We put out old CDs, stickers, yarn, old applesauce cups, and scotch tape, and the kids created spaceships that they could take home with them.

-- Lung Capacity Testing.
-Astronauts need to breath in very thin air.
-Our little astronauts in training then had to test their lung capacity by blowing the paper off straws.
-I bought a box of 500 straws and ripped about an inch of paper off the end so they were ready to go.
+- Lung Capacity Testing: Astronauts need to breathe in very thin air.
+Our little astronauts-in-training tested their lung capacity by blowing the paper off straws.
+I bought a box of 500 straws and ripped about an inch of paper off the end so that they were ready to go.
 The kids were told to take a deep breath and then blow out as hard as they could.
-The kids absolutely loved this activity.
+They absolutely loved this activity.
 Beware: you will be finding straws and straw wrappers for months after the party!

 Astronaut Training Activities

 When our astronauts arrived, they had to prepare for takeoff!
 Astronauts go through intensive training before they can go into outer space, and so did our little astronauts in training!